tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 4.3 Creating Test Classes
 #########################

-The uvm_test class defines the test scenario and goals.
+The UVMTest class defines the test scenario and goals.
 Part of that responsibility involved selecting which top level environment will be used, as well as enabling configuration of the environment and its children verification components.
 Although IP developers provide